A time-honored profession in a modern world

 Piano technicians report a high level of job satisfaction, a low stress level, and a serious commitment to continued personal and professional growth.

 People learn to become piano technicians through enrollment in residential schools, correspondence or self-study courses, and apprenticeships.
-You can learn through full-time academic programs, through part-time customized programs, or at your own pace.
+You can learn through full-time academic programs, or part-time customized programs at our own pace.

-A list of piano technology training programs is available from the Piano Technicians Guild.
-Entry-level training usually requires from six months to two years, but allow two to five years of training and practice to develop competence in piano tuning and repair.
+A list of piano technician training programs is available from the Piano Technicians Guild.
+Entry-level training usually requires from six months to two years, but allow two to five years of practice to develop competence in piano tuning and repair.

 Tuition and supply costs can range from approximately $1,000 (correspondence) to more than $11,000 (academic programs).

-Opportunities for professional development are available through piano manufacturers, some of the schools that offer entry level training, and the Piano Technicians Guild at the international, regional, and local chapter levels through classes offered at conventions, seminars, and meetings.
+Opportunities for professional development are available through piano manufacturers, some of the schools that offer entry-level training, and the Piano Technicians Guild.
+Classes are offered at conventions, seminars, and at the PTG home office.

-The Piano Technicians Guild also publishes the only trade-specific magazine in the field, The Piano Technicians Journal.
-Various technical and reference materials are also available from the Piano Technicians Guild.
+The Piano Technicians Guild also publishes the only trade-specific magazine in the field, the Piano Technicians Journal.
+Various technical books and reference materials are also available from the Piano Technicians Guild.

 Advanced training may include the skills and knowledge needed for concert tuning, specialty repairs, reconditioning, and rebuilding.

-If you decide to start your own business you will want to seek training in the operation of a small business, financial management, taxation, marketing, and customer service.
+If you decide to start your own business you may want to seek training in the operation of a small business, financial management, marketing and customer service.

-Income for full-time, experienced technicians employed in this trade can average between $35,000 and $75,000 or more a year depending on location and initiative.
+Income for full-time, experienced technicians employed in the trade can average between $50,000 and $100,000 or more a year depending on location and initiative.
 Most technicians are self-employed and can build a good business within three to five years.

 Additional income may come from accessory sales, rebuilding, piano rentals, and retail sales.
 There are over 17 million pianos in the U.S., and the need for qualified piano technicians will continue to grow.

-Source: U.S. Department of Labor, Bureau of Labor Statistics and 2012 PTG Member Survey
+Source: U.S. Department of Labor Bureau of Labor Statistics and 2017 PTG; Member Survey.

 Opportunities for Advancement

-Piano Technicians Guild members can be certified as a Registered Piano Technician (RPT) by passing a series of exams covering technical knowledge, tuning, and repair skills.
+Piano Technicians Guild members can be certified as Registered Piano Technicians by passing a series of exams covering technical knowledge, tuning and repair skills.

 Technicians who enjoy teaching or writing have a variety of opportunities to share their skills and knowledge.